pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

 ---
-title: Website Migration Service
+title: Pantheon Professional Services
-subtitle: Website Migration Service
+subtitle: Managed Migration Service
 description: Pantheon's Site Migration Service can help ensure a smooth migration of your existing sites.
 categories: [develop]
 tags: [professional-services, migration]
 reviewed: "2021-04-01"
 layout: guide
+showtoc: true
-permalink: docs/guides/website-migration-service
+permalink: docs/guides/professional-services/website-migration-service
 anchorid: website-migration-service
 editpath: professional-services/02-website-migration-service.md
 ---

-The Website Migration Service offered by [Pantheon Professional Services](/guides/professional-services) helps ensure a smooth migration of your existing sites to Pantheon.
+The Managed Migration Service offered by [Pantheon Professional Services](/guides/professional-services) helps ensure a smooth migration of your existing sites to Pantheon.

 [Contact us](https://pantheon.io/professional-services/website-migrations?docs) to get started.

 The Migrations Team's goal is to migrate your site to our WebOps platform without any loss of functionality.
 This doc outlines how you can prepare the site and what you can expect from a Professional Services Migration.

-If you're looking for the doc on how to migrate a site yourself, see [Migrate Sites to Pantheon](/migrate)
+For instructions on how to migrate a site yourself, see [Migrate Sites to Pantheon](/migrate).

 If you are currently working with Pantheon Professional Services Migrations, reach out to your Migration Engagement Manager with any questions or concerns.

+## Standard Migrations

+Standard Migrations are ideal for smaller and simpler sites.
+Standard migrations include having our team of experts stand up your site on Pantheon, with everything included in the [Migration Project Scope](/guides/professional-services/website-migration-service#migration-project-scope---whats-included) below.

+## Premium Migrations

+Premium Migrations are designed for larger and more complex sites - and include everything in the Standard Migrations scope plus one of the following:

+- An extra 10 hours of troubleshooting/solutioning

+- A Custom Upstream

+- For older WP Network sites, conversion from `blogs.dir` to `wp-content/uploads` format

+- One additional Code/Content resync

+- One Performance Report, with estimates for recommended work

+- Cron configurations that require a custom module

 ## Migration Project Scope - What's Included